 Bypass Geographically Filtered Content

 Conversely, you may want to be seen from another location.
 For instance, airlines will serve up a different fare to you if you appear to be originating from one country vs another.
-This is particularly bothersome in Argentina where the local’s only airfare rates are significantly lower.
+Not to harp too much on Argentina, because it’s a lovely country and they have amazing marine mammals there.
+But, this issue is particularly bothersome in Argentina where the local’s only airfare rates are significantly lower than rates for foreigners.
 So, you can sometimes score a better deal if you use the a local server location, which can trick the system into offering you a lower rate.

 Protect Your Personal Information